smart-on-fhir/smart-on-fhir.github.io/authorization/best-practices/index.md

 ---
 layout: main
-title: SMART on FHIR Authorization: Best Practices
+title: "SMART on FHIR Authorization: Best Practices"
 ---

 # Best Practices in Authorization for SMART on FHIR EHRs